profandyfield/discovr/README.md

 - `discovr_20`: Categorical outcomes (logistic regression).
 This tutorial builds on previous ones to show how the general linear model model extends to situations where you want to predict a binary outcome (logistic regression).
-We look at fitting the models and interpretting the odds ratio.
+We look at fitting the models and interpreting the odds ratio.
+- `discovr_bayes`: Bayesian taster tutorial.
+This tutorial offers a taster of Bayesian statistics by showing how to conduct various analyses from other tutorials within a Bayesian framework (mainly using default priors).
+We also look at Bayes factors”.

 ### Running a tutorial